-Assessed capacity (clause E.5) Relevant minimum wage
+Assessed capacity (clause F.5F.5) Relevant minimum wage

-0/0 %
+%

 10 10

 20 20

 30 30

 40 40

 50 50

 60 60

 70 70

 80 80

 90 90

-- E.4.2 Provided that the minimum amount payable must be not less than \$86 per week. - E.4.3 Where an employee's assessed capacity is 10%, they must receive a high degree of assistance and support.
+- F.4.2 Provided that the minimum amount payable must be not less than \$87 per week. - F.4.3 Where an employee's assessed capacity is 10%, they must receive a high degree of assistance and support.

-E.5 Assessment of capacity
+F.5 Assessment of capacity

-- E.5.1 For the purpose of establishing the percentage of the relevant minimum wage, the productive capacity of the employee will be assessed in accordance with the Supported Wage System by an approved assessor, having consulted the employer and employee and, if the employee so desires, a union which the employee is eligible to join. - E.5.2 All assessments made under this schedule must be documented in an SWS wage assessment agreement, and retained by the employer as a time and wages record in accordance with the Act.
+- F.5.1 For the purpose of establishing the percentage of the relevant minimum wage, the productive capacity of the employee will be assessed in accordance with the SWS by an approved assessor, having consulted the employer and employee and, if the employee so desires, a union which the employee is eligible to join. - F.5.2 All assessments made under this schedule must be documented in an SWS wage assessment agreement, and retained by the employer as a time and wages record in accordance with the Act.

-E.6 Lodgement of SWS wage assessment agreement
+F.6 Lodgement of SWS wage assessment agreement

-- E.6.1 All SWS wage assessment agreements under the conditions of this schedule, including the appropriate percentage of the relevant minimum wage to be paid to the employee, must be lodged by the employer with the Fair Work Commission. - E.6.2 All SWS wage assessment agreements must be agreed and signed by the employee and employer parties to the assessment.
+- F.6.1 All SWS wage assessment agreements under the conditions of this schedule, including the appropriate percentage of the relevant minimum wage to be paid to the employee, must be lodged by the employer with the Fair Work Commission. - F.6.2 All SWS wage assessment agreements must be agreed and signed by the employee and employer parties to the assessment.
 Where a union which has an interest in the award is not a party to the assessment, the assessment will be referred by the Fair Work Commission to the union by certified mail and the agreement will take effect unless an objection is notified to the Fair Work Commission within 10 working days.

-E.7 Review of assessment
+F.7 Review of assessment

 The assessment of the applicable percentage should be subject to annual or more frequent review on the basis of a reasonable request for such a review.
-The process of review must be in accordance with the procedures for assessing capacity under the supported wage system.
+The process of review must be in accordance with the procedures for assessing capacity under the SWS.

-E.8 Other terms and conditions of employment
+F.8 Other terms and conditions of employment